Top 10 Cons & Disadvantages of PayPal

 Example: A graphic designer working with international clients found that PayPal’s currency conversion rates resulted in a loss of about 3% on every payment they received.

-Solution: Users can avoid currency conversion by holding multiple currency balances within PayPal or using a service that offers better exchange rates.
+Solution: Users can avoid currency conversion by holding multiple currency balances within PayPal or using a better exchange rate service.

 Disadvantage #6: Lack of Privacy